 - Sound Studio 4 application (we use version 4.2 in this tutorial)

-Step 1: Importing into Sound Studio and trimming your ringtone.
+Step 1: Import into Sound Studio and trim your ringtone.

 When you’re satisfied with your selection, click on the Crop tool, which will delete everything else in the file that isn’t selected.
 The Crop tool is in the toolbar and can also be accessed under Edit > Crop.